Language education: Learning strategies for spoken languages

-Language learning strategies have attracted increasing focus as a way of understanding the process of language acquisition.
+Language learning strategies have attracted increasing attention as a way to understand the process of language acquisition.

 Listening as a way to learn

-Clearly listening is used to learn, but not all language learners use it consciously.
-Listening to understand is one level of listening but focused listening is not something that most learners use as a strategy.
-Focused listening is a strategy in listening that helps students listen attentively with no distractions.
-Focused listening is very important when learning a foreign language as the slightest accent on a word can change the meaning completely.
+Clearly, listening is used to learn, but not all language learners use it consciously.
+Listening to understand is one level of listening, but focused listening is not something that most learners use as a strategy.
+Focused listening is a listening strategy that helps students listen attentively without distractions.
+Focused listening is very important when learning a foreign language, as the slightest accent on a word can completely change its meaning.

 Reading as a way to learn

-Many people read to understand but the strategy of reading text to learn grammar and discourse styles can also be used.
+Many people read to understand, but the strategy of reading text to learn grammar and discourse styles can also be used.
 Parallel texts may be used to improve comprehension.

 Speaking as a way to learn

 Alongside listening and reading exercises, practicing conversation skills can also improve language acquisition.
-Learners can gain experience in speaking foreign languages through in-person language classes, language meet-ups, university language exchange programs, online language learning communities, and traveling to a country where the language is spoken.
+Learners can gain experience speaking foreign languages through in-person language classes, language meet-ups, university language exchange programs, online language-learning communities, and traveling to a country where the language is spoken.

 Learning vocabulary

-Translation and rote memorization have been the two strategies that have been used traditionally.
-There are other strategies that also can be used such as guessing, based on looking for contextual clues, spaced repetition with a use of various apps, games and tools (e.g. Duolingo and Anki).
+Translation and rote memorization have been the two strategies traditionally used.
+Other strategies can also be used, such as guessing based on contextual clues, and spaced repetition using various apps, games, and tools (e.g., Duolingo and Anki).
 Knowledge about how the brain works can be utilized in creating strategies for how to remember words.